Bashar Kassir

 I am a proud father of three children and a husband of a loving wife;

 I am a proud Syrian Canadian who immigrated to Canada in 2002 in anticipation of the tragic crisis that later unfolded in Syria.
-Canada gave my family safety, opportunity, and a future — and I believe in giving back to the community that welcomed us.
+Canada gave me the opportunity to build a family, find safety and create a better future — and I believe in contributing back to the community.

 I am an Electrical Engineer by education, specializing in Telecommunications Engineering.
 Before immigrating to Canada, I worked in engineering and software development.